Prashanth2708/sdlc2-team-1/1_Requirements/README.md

 ## Who:

-• Intended for people who want to calculate current and Voltage Division, Equivalent Resistance, resistor color code, implementation of logic circuits and electrical and electronics formulaes
+• Intended for people who want to calculate current and Voltage Division, Equivalent Resistance, resistor color code, implementation of logic circuits and electrical and electronics formulaes.

 ## What: